WaggishSaucer62/R53-CANBUS-datamanager/README.md

  - [x] Add wiring diagram for car cable splitter to README.
  - [x] Add ARGB strip functionality
  - [x] Create a config file (led count, rpm band settings etc.)
- - [ ] Make shift dots procedural (points where each dot switches state is not hard coded, but rather calcuated off of an input max/min/no. dots)
  - [x] Add logging.